simonheb/ritest/README.md

 [BibTeX record](https://raw.githubusercontent.com/simonheb/ritest/master/ritest.bib)

 ## Bugs
 There are no known bugs.
-The number of people who have used the code until now is small though, so please report any unintend or surprising behaviour.
+Please report any unintend or surprising behaviour.

 ## Changelog
  - **1.1.2** Fixed the issue that data sanity checks were applied to the full sample, even if and [if] or [in]-statement was used to restrict analysis to a subsample. h/t Fred Finan